CookieCenter/CopyTube/README.md

 # CopyTube
 ## About
-Get vid from Youtube ...
+Get vid from Youtube.
+Easily download Youtube videos with CopyTube.

 ## What
 * Simple commandline application